expectedparrot/edsl/docs/starter_tutorial.rst

   results = survey.by(scenarios).by(agents).by(models).run()

   (
     results
     .filter("model.model == 'gpt-4o'")
     .sort_by("activity", "persona")
     .select("activity", "persona", "enjoy", "favorite_place")
   )

-Example output:
+Output:

 .. list-table::
    :header-rows: 1

    * - scenario.activity
      - agent.persona
      - answer.enjoy
      - answer.favorite_place
    * - reading
      - artist
      - 4
      - My favorite place for reading is a cozy nook by a large window, where the natural light spills over the pages, surrounded by plants and the gentle hum of city life outside.
    * - reading
      - mechanic
      - 2
      - My favorite place for reading is in my garage, surrounded by the hum of engines and the scent of motor oil, where I can escape into a good book during breaks.
    * - reading
      - sailor
      - 3
      - Ah, my favorite place for reading is out on the deck of a ship, with the salty sea breeze in my hair and the gentle rocking of the waves beneath me.
    * - relaxing
      - artist
      - 4
      - My favorite place for relaxing is a sun-dappled studio filled with the scent of fresh paint and the gentle hum of creativity.
    * - relaxing
      - mechanic
      - 3
      - My favorite place for relaxing is in my garage, tinkering with an old engine, where the hum of tools and the smell of grease help me unwind.
    * - relaxing
      - sailor
      - 3
      - There's nothing quite like the gentle sway of a hammock on the deck of a ship, with the sound of the ocean waves lapping against the hull and the salty breeze in the air.
    * - running
      - artist
      - 2
      - My favorite place for running is a winding forest trail where the sunlight filters through the leaves, creating a dappled pattern on the ground.
    * - running
      - mechanic
      - 1
      - My favorite place for running is a quiet trail through the woods, where the fresh air and natural surroundings make each step feel refreshing.
    * - running
      - sailor
      - 2
      - Ah, my favorite place for running is along the rugged coastline, where the salty sea breeze fills the air and the waves crash against the rocks, reminding me of the vastness of the ocean.

 Adding scenarios using the `loop` method